 The Chairman of the Board and the respective Chairman of each of the Board Committees, Management and the external auditors are intended to be in attendance at the forthcoming AGM to address any queries of the shareholders.
-All the Directors (except Mr. Ho Ta-Huang) had attended the AGM held on 26 April 2019.
+All the Directors (except Mr. Ong Chin Lin and Mr. Ho Ta-Huang) had attended the AGM held on 25 June 2020.
 The external auditors are also present to address shareholders' queries about the conduct of the audit and the preparation and content of the auditor's report.
-There was one general meeting held in FY2019.
+There was one general meeting held in FY2020.

 After the AGM, the Company will make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentage, and will prepare minutes of the AGM.
-Such minutes will be published on its corporate website.
+Such minutes will be published on its corporate website and on the SGXNet.